RobinJS/SpaceCenter/README.md

 ## About
 It's a work in progress.
 It is intended to be made of two parts: front-end and back-end.

-## Used technologies:
+## Developed with
-Developed with Typescript, Angular, Bootstrap nad Sass.
+Typescript, Angular, Bootstrap and Sass.